PelionIoT/nanostack-border-router/README.md

 After changing the radio shield, you need to recompile the application.

+## File system support

+The Application can enable use of file system as instructed in [mbed OS storage documentation](https://os.mbed.com/docs/latest/reference/storage.html).
+File system is not enabled by default due variety of possible configurations.

+Thread network stack is able to write/read network configuration settings to/from file system once the feature is activated.
+Activation happens by telling file system root path to nanostack.
+To set the root-path, use function:

+<code>ns_file_system_set_root_path(root-path)</code>

+Once the root-path is set, Thread stack will read configuration settings from the file system and write configuration back to file system once configuration is changed.

 ## Running the border router application

 1. Find the  binary file `nanostack-border-router.bin` in the `BUILD` folder.